Glassig/orchestra/readme.md

 ## todos

 - I need to redo all my mountains so that they have the same height, for the design sake.
 Right now the padding is different for all.
+- Implement navigation (`react native navigation`)
+  - The quest detail screen should be a `navigation detail` screen.
+  - The other could be tabs?
+    - map
+    - questlog
+    - profile
+  - startscreen and create profile?
+- connect to db
+  - hasura + graphql
+- jwt login something something